Shayantan1012/express_falsk_react_for_pizza_app/README.md

 # 🧡 Swad Desi - Indian Food Ordering App 🇮🇳

-Swad Desi is a modern, AI-powered Indian food ordering platform inspired by the richness of **Swadeshi culture**.
-Built using the **MERN (MongoDB, Express, React, Node.js)** stack, this full-stack web application offers seamless food ordering, menu browsing, admin product control, and intelligent AI features like image-based recognition and chatbot support.
+**Swad Desi** is a modern, AI-powered Indian food ordering platform inspired by the richness of **Swadeshi culture**.
+Built using the **MERN (MongoDB, Express, React, Node.js)** stack, this full-stack web application offers seamless food ordering, menu browsing, admin product control, and intelligent AI features like image-based recognition, chatbot support, and a smart voice assistant.

 ---